eventnetusa/eventnet/src/_work/humana-active-outlook.md

   * **180k+** visitations
 content_section:
   - text_block_markdown: >-
-      To increase retention rates of its Medicare members, Humana partnered with EventNetUSA to produce two simultaneous 3 year &nbsp;turnkey programs:
+      To increase retention rates of Medicare members, Humana partnered with EventNetUSA to produce national Seminar Series over a 3 year period.
+Topics
-      Medicare Seminars and Active Outlook Health Classes.
+      covered: "Updates in Medicare" and "Health and Wellness."

-      Reaching over 20,000 members in 3 years, Medicare Seminars took place in hotel ballrooms, educating members on Medicare plans and benefits.
+      Reaching over 20,000 members seminars educated Humana members on Medicare plans and benefits.
 Each half-day seminar included lunch, a presentation, free health screenings, Silver Sneakers fitness classes and an exit survey.&nbsp;&nbsp;

-      &nbsp;Attracting over 180,000 visitations in 3 years, Humana Active Outlook Health Classes took place in 30 markets around the U.S. Classes featured presentations on 27 unique health subject matters ranging from fitness to nutrition to medical.&nbsp;

-      ### A LOOK BEHIND THE SCENES
+      A LOOK BEHIND THE SCENES

       ### *Seminars*

-      * Conducted comprehensive market research and analysis for 5 select markets

-      * Designed, scheduled and executed 90 seminars

       * Recruited, hired and trained full-time travelling operations team